 As a result of implementing Agile Planning tools, large organizations reported that they expect to achieve efficiency early on, continuous value to the business, and visibility across the DevOps toolchain.

-Blueprint’s leading Agile planning solution, Storyteller, synchronizes with downstream ALM and test management tools to enable enterprise-scale Agile by automating and orchestrating business-driven goals and measures directly into the DevOps lifecycle.
+Blueprint’s Enterprise Automation Suite, synchronizes with downstream ALM and test management tools to enable enterprise-scale Agile by automating and orchestrating business-driven goals and measures directly into the DevOps lifecycle.

 By adding Storyteller to their toolchain, customers are delivering better products faster, enhancing customer satisfaction, and realizing measurable returns on their investment.